codecowboydotio/f5cs/README.md

 The blocks are bounded by a variable called run_type

 ## Variables

+* run_type: This variable is used to determine the action that you want to take.
+  * create       : Creates a DNS LB A record, pool and endpoint
+    * foo
+  * delete       : Deletes a DNS LB (specified by zone name)
+  * create-cname : Creates a DLS LB CNAME record

+* ansible_user             : F5CS username (usually an email)
+* ansible_httpapi_password : Your F5CS password

 ```
 ansible-playbook f5cs-dnslb.yml -e "ansible_httpapi_password=$pass zone_name=zone.org endpoint_name=server1 lbr_name=www endpoint_ip=1.2.3.4 pool_name=pool1 debug=true  run_type=create"